openziti/ziti-tunnel-sdk-c/BUILD.md

 All of the Ziti projects that leverage Ziti's C-SDK are built with a shared builder image: `openziti/ziti-builder`.
-This project provides a wrapper script for cross-building the generic `ziti-edge-tunnel` binary using this builder image optimized for compatibility, i.e., libc 2.27 and static TLS library.
+This project provides a wrapper script for cross-building the generic `ziti-edge-tunnel` binary using this builder image optimized for compatibility, i.e., libc 2.27 and static Mbed-TLS library.

 Without any arguments, the `ziti-builder.sh` script will build the `bundle` target with the `ci-linux-x64` (amd64) preset, placing the resulting ZIP archive in `./build/bundle/`, and the bare executable in